blinklabs-io/docs/src/content/docs/guides/cardano-up/003-using-cardano-up.md

 > export PATH=~/.local/bin:$PATH
 > ```

-✅ For this example we will install into the default context which is set to the prepod network
+✅ For this example we will install our package into the default context which is set to the prepod network

 ![cardano-up-context-list](/cardano-up-context-list.png)

-For this example, the package we will install is the Cardano Node.
+The package we will install is the Cardano Node.
 To install the Cardano Node using cardano-up we will run the following command:

 ```
 cardano-up install cardano-node